Hintsa-Fisseha/Movie_Trailer_Website/README.md

-Download three of the files and save in the same folder. run entertainment.py.
+1. Download three of the files and save them in one folder.
+2. then run entertainment.py.